... how to use diamond systems to aim kick and bank shots in pool

 through-diamond rolling-cue-ball one-rail kick and bank shot aiming system

 How does the through-diamond rolling-cue-ball one-rail kick system work?

 It is described in "VEPS GEMS - Part VI: One-Rail Kicks" (BD, June, 2010).
-Here's a video demonstration with a complete explanation:
+Here's a video demonstration, from Disc IV of the Video Encyclopedia of Pool Shots (VEPS), with a complete explanation: